sassoftware/restaf-uidemos/k8s/README.md

 This project use kustomize to create the final yaml files for deployment.
 The config files are all in the k8s-configurations sub-directory for each of the services in this repository.

-> At this point only the reactapp service is being developed with the hope that the other services that be able to use a common base configuration.
+> At this point only the viyaapp service is being developed with the hope that the other services that be able to use a common base configuration.

 ### Some useful links
 1. https://blog.stack-labs.com/code/kustomize-101